christelbuchanan/bap-578-non-fungible-agents-nfa/whitepaper/smart-contract-architecture.md

 # Smart Contract Architecture

 The BEP-007 token standard builds upon ERC-721 to introduce a composable framework for intelligent, evolving agents with enhanced learning capabilities.
-The smart contract architecture has been designed to accommodate both static NFT functionality and dynamic extensions critical for agent behavior, media, memory, and cryptographically verifiable learning progression.
+The smart contract architecture has been designed to accommodate both static NFT functionality and dynamic extensions critical for agent behavior, media, imprint, and cryptographically verifiable learning progression.

 ## Enhanced Architecture Overview